TheDro/gql_serializer/README.md

 }
 ```

-As of version 3, you can also use as_gql on hashes and embedded objects can also be serialized (`as_gql` is not added to all objects yet).
+As of version 3, you can use as_gql on hashes.
+Optionally, objects can also be serialized.

 ```ruby
 class Item